Rapid-Application-Development-JS/Gesture/README.md

 });
 ```
 ####Custom gestures
-You can add your self gesture to tracker.
-For this you should use method `addGesture(gesture)`.
-This method as argument tacks your gestor object.
-Gesture object must have next public methods:
+You can add your custom gesture to the tracker.
+You should use method `addGesture(gesture)`.
+This method takes your gesture object (that contains a description of gesture behavior) as the argument.
+The gesture object must have the following public methods:
 ```javascript
 gesture.pointerDown(event, tracks, callback);
 gesture.pointerMove(event, tracks, callback);